jjttjj/clojiex/readme.md

 ```

-You can stream via SSE with the `clojiex.core/stream` function, which also takes a vector of segments, a query param map and a callback to run on each result:
+You can stream via SSE with the `clojiex.core/stream` function, which also takes a request and a callback to run on each result:

 ```clojure
 (def ticker (iex/stream